4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

     - The page number is used to index the page table, retrieving the corresponding page frame number.
     - The offset is combined with the page frame number to generate the final physical memory address.
 # 6. Concurrency: Deadlock & Starvation
+>[!WARNING]
+>Ask sir to explain how to determine a safe state and unsafe state

 **Deadlock**
 - **Definition**: Permanent condition caused when each processes in a set of processes are awaiting an event that can only by triggered by another blocked process in the set
 - **Potential Deadlock**